OpenSourceEconomics/dags/docs/source/tree_examples.rst

 In large projects, function names can become lengthy when they share the same namespace.
 Using dags, we can concatenate functions from different namespaces.

-Suppose we define the following function in the module `linear_functions.py`:
+Suppose we define the following function in the module `linear.py`:

 .. code-block:: python

-    def g(x):
+    def f(x):
         return 0.5 * x

-    def g_deriv(f, x):
-        return 0.5

-In another module, called `parabolic_functions.py`, we define two more functions.
+In another module, called `parabolic.py`, we define two more functions.
 Note, that there is a function `f` in this module as well.

 .. code-block:: python